Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 :   Salt concentration in Molarity (M).

 `rgbmax` (Default = 999.0)
-:   Distance cutoff in Angstroms to use when computing effective GB radii.
+:   Distance cutoff in Å to use when computing effective GB radii.

 `surften` (Default = 0.0072)
 :   Surface tension value.
 Units in kcal/mol/Å^2^